Estoppel: Promissory estoppel

 In general, estoppel is "a shield not a sword"—it cannot be used as the basis of an action on its own.
 It also does not extinguish rights.
 In High Trees the plaintiff company was able to restore payment of full rent from early 1945, and could have restored the full rent at any time after the initial promise was made provided a suitable period of notice had been given.
 In this case, the estoppel was applied to a "negative promise", that is, one where a party promises not to enforce full rights.

 Estoppel is an equitable (as opposed to common law) construct and its application is therefore discretionary.
 In the case of D & C Builders v Rees the courts refused to recognise a promise to accept a part payment of £300 on a debt of £482 on the basis that it was extracted by duress.
 In Combe v Combe Denning elaborated on the equitable nature of estoppel by refusing to allow its use as a "sword" by an ex-wife to extract funds from the destitute husband.

 The general rule is that when one party agrees to accept a lesser sum in full payment of a debt, the debtor has given no consideration, and so the creditor is still entitled to claim the debt in its entirety.
 This is not the case if the debtor offers payment at an earlier date than was previously agreed, because the benefit to the creditor of receiving payment early can be thought of as consideration for the promise to waive the rest of the debt.
 This is the rule formulated in Pinnel's Case, and affirmed in Foakes v Beer.

 The decision of the Court of Appeal in Collier v P & MJ Wright (Holdings) Ltd suggests that the doctrine of promissory estoppel can now operate to mitigate the harshness of this common law rule.
-Moreover, Arden LJ held that allowing a creditor to renege on his promise to forebear seeking the balance of a debt in return for part payment would be, in and of itself, inequitable.
+Moreover, Lady Justice Arden held that allowing a creditor to renege on his promise to forebear seeking the balance of a debt in return for part payment would be, in and of itself, inequitable.
 Therefore, the only reliance that the promisee must demonstrate is the actual making of the part payment.
-This approach has been criticised as doing violence to the principle set down in Hughes and the extent to which the other members of the Court, namely Longmore LJ, agreed with it is uncertain.
+This approach has been criticised as doing violence to the principle set down in Hughes and the extent to which the other members of the Court, namely Lord Justice Longmore, agreed with it is uncertain.